henryjonescodes/Parallel-Computing-21/week-4-mpi-advanced/Writeup.md

 Speedup (4 cores): 3.980024604915956

+This speedup is probably due to the simplistic nature of the problem, as the size of the data went up, there wasn't an additional tax from communication and the processes generally should calculate their portion of the problem efficiently.
+Therefore, significant speedup occoured since the communication takes a small fraction of time when the input size is huge and that input was effectivly quartered by assigning it to 4 processes.

 ## Vector Standard Deviation

 For vector standard deviation I utilized both `MPI_Allreduce()` and `MPI_reduce()` to commmunicate.
 First `MPI_Allreduce()` is used to distrubute the sum of all values to all nodes.
 Then, after a partial sum of squares is generated one each node `MPI_reduce()` is used to accumulate the global sum of squares which is opperated on by node 0 to get the actual standard deviation.